 - Bad Boss: when the Generalissimo joins the final battle, he opens fire on the Riders, with little care for the mooks that were in the line of fire.

 - Big Bad: The Generalissimo of Badan, the incarnation of the original Great Leader in Kamen Rider ZX.

-- The Cameo: Schwartz, one of Ressha Sentai Tokkyuger's bad guys, shows up briefly to offer the Badan Empire the Shadow Line's services to put Den-O out of commission.
+- The Cameo: Schwarz, one of Ressha Sentai Tokkyuger's bad guys, shows up briefly to offer the Badan Empire the Shadow Line's services to put Den-O out of commission.

-- Canon Discontinuity: While Kamen Rider #1 is in his silver-gloves-and-boots 'new' appearance, Kamen Rider X does not go with his second henshin sequence.
+- Canon Discontinuity: While Kamen Rider Ichigou is in his silver-gloves-and-boots 'new' appearance, Kamen Rider X does not go with his second henshin sequence.
 Probably because it's less interesting.